Interference effects in resonant di-Higgs production at the LHC in the Higgs singlet extension: Interference effects on differential distributions

 \subsection{\BMb and \BMc}

-We define two BM points, \BMb and \BMc, to investigate scenarios where the interference may affect the shapes of the distributions without necessarily changing the total cross-section. \BMb is taken as the point with the largest value of \intrelsum (equal to 29.0\%), which is found for $\mH=440\,\GeV$, $\sina=0.16$, and $\tanb=0.5$\footnote{We note that \BMb predicts a \sigSH slightly larger than the observed limits presented by CMS in Ref.~\cite{CMS:2024phk} that are not yet included in \HiggsTools.
+We define two BM points, \BMb and \BMc, to investigate scenarios where the interference may affect the shapes of the distributions without necessarily changing the total cross-section. \BMb is taken as the point with the largest value of \intrelsum\footnote{We note that a large value of \intrelsum does not necessarily indicate that interference effects are more significant compared to scenarios with larger values of \intrel, such as in the case of \BMa.
+Rather, \intrelsum serves as an alternative metric for identifying scenarios with non-negligible interference effects to the kinematic distributions which is less sensitive to accidental cancellations that may occur when integrating over \mhh.} (equal to 29.0\%), which is found for $\mH=440\,\GeV$, $\sina=0.16$, and $\tanb=0.5$\footnote{We note that \BMb predicts a \sigSH slightly larger than the observed limits presented by CMS in Ref.~\cite{CMS:2024phk} that are not yet included in \HiggsTools.
 The observed limit is $\sim 52~\fb$ compared to the predicted value of $56~\fb$.
 However, we still consider this a useful benchmark since it is very close to the experimental limit and CMS neglected the non-resonant di-Higgs background and interference effects when setting their limits, which may have some influence on the exclusions.}.
 We define \BMc by additionally requiring $\intrel<1\%$ when determining the maximum \intrelsum value.
 This allows us to explicitly select a scenario where the effect on the total cross-section is negligible.
 The values of \intrelsum and \intrel in this scenario are 24.5\% and -0.8\%, respectively.
 For comparison, the value of \intrel in \BMb is 6.0\%.
 The values of the model parameters for this scenario are $\mH=380\,\GeV$, $\sina=0.16$, and $\tanb=0.5$.

 The \mhh distributions for \BMb and \BMc are shown in Figures~\ref{fig:mass_BMb} and \ref{fig:mass_BMc}, respectively.
 In general, the effect of the interference in these BMs is visibly smaller than for \BMa, especially after the experimental smearing is applied.
 However, comparing the ratios in the figures we observe that the relative differences away from the resonant peak are actually quite similar to \BMa, but as the relative contribution of the non-resonant component compared to the \SH contribution is smaller the effect is less noticeable.